shidhincr/blog-drafts/drafts/welcome-es6-javascript-is-not-fany-anymore.md

 	};
 }
 ```
-The above code doesn’t work as expected.
-Whenever we click on any of the anchor tag, we’re going to get the last value of `i`.
-Here, we’ll get always 10 alerted.
+If we think the above code works, we're wrong.
+It's the last value of `i` gets alerted always.
+Here we'll see **10** getting alerted always.

-To  workaround this kind of situations, in ES5, we use closures.
-Using closures, we can bind the right value of `i` to the onclick handler.
+We use a **closure** to fix this problem.
+Using closure, we can bind the right value of `i` to the onclick handler.
 See the code below:

 ```javascript
 var anchors = document.getElementsByTagName(“a”);